Peristaltic Pumps

 Q&A

-Choose tubing based on chemical compatibility with your fluid, temperature requirements, and pressure range.
-Always consult the manufacturer’s recommendations.
+?
+How do I choose the right tubing material?
+Select tubing based on chemical compatibility with your fluid, operating temperature, and pressure requirements.
+Always refer to the manufacturer’s chemical compatibility chart.

-Yes, most peristaltic pumps can run dry without damage, making them suitable for applications where fluid supply may be inconsistent.
+?
+Can a peristaltic pump run dry?
+Yes — most peristaltic pumps can run dry indefinitely without damage, making them perfect for intermittent or unreliable fluid supply situations.

-Peristaltic pumps offer excellent metering and dosing accuracy due to their predictable, repeatable displacement per revolution.
+?
+Do peristaltic pumps provide accurate dosing?
+Absolutely — they deliver excellent metering and dosing accuracy (±0.5% to ±2%) thanks to repeatable displacement per revolution.

 Advantages / Disadvantages